dotnet/docs/docs/framework/wcf/extending/understanding-state-changes.md

  <xref:System.ServiceModel.Channels.CommunicationObject> provides three constructors, all of which leave the object in the Created state.
 The constructors are defined as:

- The first constructor is a default constructor that delegates to the constructor overload that takes an object:
+ The first constructor is a parameterless constructor that delegates to the constructor overload that takes an object:

  `protected CommunicationObject() : this(new object()) { … }`